message-manager-discord/bot/README.md

 ~$ git clone https://github.com/AnotherCat/custom_helper_bot.git # Clone this github repo
 ~$ python3 -m venv bot-env # Create the python virtual enviroment bot-env ~$ source bot-env/bin/activate # Activate the python virtual enviroment (will need to do this every time you want to be able to run the bot)
-(bot-env) ~$ cd custom_helper_bot # Navigate to the main dir for the project.
+(bot-env) ~$ cd custom_helper_bot # Navigate to the main directory for the project.
 (bot-env) ~/custom_helper_bot$ pip install -r requirments.txt # Install the required python packeges.
 # Now you need to setup the enviromental variables, see Config below
 (bot-env) ~/custom_helper_bot$ python3 main.py # Run the bot
 ```

-Note: This assumes that you have the following packages installed: The latest version of python with pip and venv installed.
-The latest version of git.
+Note: This assumes that you have the following packages installed:

+- The latest version of python with pip and venv installed.
+- The latest version of git.

 Some commands may require sudo privileges depending on your system.

 For windows do the same, but replace `python3` with python and replace `source bot-env/bin/activate` with `/bot-env/scripts/activate.bat`